Inside Qubic's Selfish Mining Campaign on Monero: Evidence, Tactics, and Limits: Qubic's Selfish Mining Strategy and Revenue

 To interpret the observed periods, we compare them against analytical models of selfish mining.
-We first recall the classical selfish mining revenue function $R_{\text{selfish}}(\alpha,\gamma)$, which expresses the pool's expected revenue share as a function of its relative hashrate $\alpha$ and the network tie-breaking parameter $\gamma$.
-Its revenue can be calculated based on the state machine depicted in Fig.~\ref{fig:selfish_mining_state_machine}.
-Each state presents `lead' denotes the number of blocks by which the selfish miner is ahead.
-For example, if a selfish miner's private chain has height $103$ and the honest miners' public chain has height $100$, then the system's state is $3$.
-State $0'$ corresponds to the situation where the selfish miner has mined a block first and the honest miners have also mined a competing block, so the network is in a tie-breaking state.
-The tie can be resolved in three ways: (1) an honest miner extends the honest chain with probability $(1-\alpha)(1-\gamma)$; (2) an honest miner extends the selfish miner's chain with probability $(1-\alpha)\gamma$; or (3) the selfish miner extends the selfish miner's own chain with probability $\alpha$.
-Eq.~\ref{eq:selfish-mining} gives the revenue of the selfish mining \cite{eyal2018majority}.
+We first recall the standard selfish mining revenue function $R_{\text{selfish}}(\alpha,\gamma)$, which gives the pool's expected main-chain revenue share as a function of its relative hashrate $\alpha$ and the tie-breaking parameter $\gamma$.
+Figure~\ref{fig:selfish_mining_state_machine} shows the corresponding state machine.
+When the selfish miner has a private lead, it keeps mining privately.
+When the honest network catches up, the selfish miner publishes withheld blocks to create or win a race.
+In state $0'$, the race can resolve in three ways.
+An honest miner may extend the honest branch with probability $(1-\alpha)(1-\gamma)$, an honest miner may extend the selfish branch with probability $(1-\alpha)\gamma$, or the selfish miner may find the next block with probability $\alpha$.
+Equation~\ref{eq:selfish-mining} gives the Eyal--Sirer revenue expression~\cite{eyal2014majority}.

-We then consider a slightly different selfish mining strategy.
-Fig.~\ref{fig:modified_selfish_mining_state_machine} represents a modified strategy motivated by Qubic's observed behavior, in which the private chain is frequently released at lead 2 and includes an additional transition pattern (e.g., from state 3 to 0) reflecting more conservative release decisions.
-Qubic's overall strategy is best understood as lying between these two models rather than matching either one exactly.
+We then consider a conservative-release variant of selfish mining, which we call the conservative strategy.
+The conservative strategy follows the Eyal--Sirer state transitions except at private lead 3, as shown in Fig.~\ref{fig:modified_selfish_mining_state_machine}.
+If the honest network finds a block in that state, the attacker fully publishes its three-block private chain and returns to state 0 instead of retaining a private lead.
+This additional transition represents a more conservative release decision motivated by Qubic's observed behavior.
+We compare Qubic's observations with both models without assuming that either model captures its exact time-varying strategy.

-Using this model, we derive a closed-form expression for the expected revenue of the modified strategy as a function of $\alpha$ and $\gamma$.
+Using this model, we derive a closed-form expression for the expected revenue under the conservative strategy as a function of $\alpha$ and $\gamma$.

-\begin{theorem} Let $R_{\mathrm{mod}}(\alpha,\gamma)$ denote the selfish pool's long-run fraction of accepted blocks under the modified strategy encoded by the state machine in Fig.~\ref{fig:modified_selfish_mining_state_machine}, where $\alpha \in (0,\tfrac12)$ is the pool's relative hash power and $\gamma \in [0,1]$ is the tie-breaking parameter.
+\begin{proposition} Let $R_{\mathrm{mod}}(\alpha,\gamma)$ denote the selfish pool's long-run fraction of accepted blocks under the conservative strategy encoded by the state machine in Fig.~\ref{fig:modified_selfish_mining_state_machine}, where $\alpha \in (0,\tfrac12)$ is the pool's relative hashrate and $\gamma \in [0,1]$ is the tie-breaking parameter.
 Then